World War One bombs a part of life in Belgium even 100 years on

 Centenary commemorations this year have spiked international interest particularly in the Ypres area, which saw some of the heaviest fighting and is now dotted with war cemeteries.

-Some 65 million soldiers mobilized for the Great War, around 9 million were killed, 20 million injured and nearly 7 million taken prisoner.
+Some 65 million soldiers mobilised for the Great War, around 9 million were killed, 20 million injured and nearly 7 million taken prisoner.

 Belgium will hold ceremonies on Oct.
 28 to mark the 100th anniversary of the First Battle of Ypres and the flooding of the Yser plain at Nieuwpoort - events that blocked the German advance and set up almost four years of trench warfare.